himanshujogi/docker-project/readme.md

-Integrated Razorpay API using django framework.
+Containerized a simple Django application which also involves the Razorpay API